canutoth/INF1032-Bechdel-MakoMori/README.md

 - a
 - b
-- c
+- `makomori_label.py`: Classifies each film in the dataset as "pass" or "fail" based on the Mako Mori test criteria.
-- `math.py`: Runs various statistical tests, such as (insert tests).
+- `mathRQ1.py` and `mathRQ2.py`: Runs various statistical tests, such as the Chi-Square Test and the Odds Ratio Test.
 Further explanation and listing of all tests can be found at /data.

 ***